Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Resting</b></summary>
-There are three kinds of rests: <b>Sleeps</b>, <b>Naps</b> and <b>Full rests</b>.
+There are three kinds of rests: <b>Short</b>, <b>Long</b> and <b>Full</b>.

-You can only sleep if you're in a sheltered, warm and dry place, and you eat some food.
-Sleeping heals all HP lost, and removes Wounds if someone can tend to you.
+You can only long rest if you're in a sheltered, warm and dry place, and you eat some food.
+Long rests heal all HP lost, and remove Wounds if someone can tend to you.
 If HP is at maximum, you heal 1d6 Ability damage if someone can tend to you.
-Sleeping takes <b>4 hours</b>.
+Long rests take <b>4 hours</b>.

-You can take a nap pretty much everywhere, although you still have to eat some food.
-Napping heals 1d6+1 HP.
+You can take a short rest pretty much everywhere, although you still have to eat some food.
+Short rests heal 1d6+1 HP.
 It takes <b>10 minutes</b>.

 You can only take a full rest in complete security, on a bed in town.
 It heals all your HP and ability damage.
 It takes <b>a week</b>, although you don't need to be only in bed during this time.
 A week's worth of lodging and food usually costs around 20p.